XtopheB/NewFlatness/README.md

 ### Files

-The *.Rmd* file is the main program generating all the simulations and figures of the paper, while the R-shiny programs *ui.R* and *server.R*  provide an interactive webpage to test how the choice of aversion forms and parameters affect different outcomes.
-As for any shiny app, the two programs must be in the same directory.
+The *.Rmd* file is the main program generating all the simulations and figures of the paper, while the R programs are fucntions used in this markdown file.
+All files must be in the same directory.

 **Enjoy!**

+PS: There is also a shiny app in anothe GitHub repo.
+This provides an interactive webpage to test how the choice of aversion forms and parameters affect different outcomes.
+This Shiny application was primilary used for us to "understand" some risk-aversion properties, the interface is then not polishged (but should work still).
+See the repo "New Flatness"